-The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), has once again seen a period of growth in sales.
-The Board continues to closely monitor performance and is expecting to see year on year sales growth for the 6th consecutive year in 2019 when it receives the final quarter of 2019 results (due 120 days after the year end).
-However, while the Board is pleased with the ongoing growth of Snorkel International, it is disappointed that despite seeking to amicably resolve a dispute with Tanfield's 51% joint venture partner, Xtreme Manufacturing LLC ("Xtreme"), as announced on 22 October 2019, Xtreme (via its subsidiary SKL Holdings LLC ("SKL") and Snorkel International) filed a Summons and Complaint in the District Court, Clark County, Nevada (the "US Proceedings") against Tanfield and its subsidiary HBWP Inc ("HBWP").
-The Board of Tanfield continue to seek advice and vigorously defend its position.
+The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), was, like many businesses, impacted by the Covid-19 pandemic resulting in the first annual reduction in sales for several years.
+The Board continues to closely monitor performance and is hopeful that 2021 will see increased sales levels, although it is not expected that 2021 will see a return to the pre Covid-19 sales levels.
+Following Tanfield's 51% joint venture partner Xtreme Manufacturing LLC ("Xtreme"), via its subsidiary SKL Holdings LLC ("SKL") and Snorkel International, filing a Summons and Complaint (the "US Proceedings") against the Company and its subsidiary HBWP Inc ("HBWP"), the Board remains disappointed that an amicable resolution has not been possible.
+The Board therefore continues to seek advice and vigorously defend its position.